Posted on Mon, Feb 23, 2015 2:42 PM by Craig L Proctor

 CEO Not Employee

-A key differentiator between working in your business and on your business is how you spend your time.
+A key differential between working in your business and on your business is how you spend your time.
 When you’re working in your business, you’re in “employee” mode.
 You’re calling people, you’re posting listings, you’re knocking on doors.
 You’re following the orders of someone else (in this case, your business.)

 To work on your business, you need to move beyond into “CEO” mode.
 CEOs look at the big picture to make sure everything is running smoothly and functioning at its highest potential.
 When you’re working like a CEO, you’re answering questions like: